unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 Mkdocs will still generate the page but it will not be added to the menu.

-## Uploading Images / Media
+## Uploading images / media

 **Note:** *If you wish to upload a gif, or a small video, you can follow the same steps as below (GitHub does limit the upload size to 10 MB).*

-All directories and subdirectories should contain an `img` subdirectory (e.g. `user/guide/img/`) containing a `naming-convention.README`.
-If you add a new subdirectory, add an `img` subdirectory and copy a `naming-convention.README` from another existing `img` subdirectory.
+All folders and subfolders should contain an `img` subfolder (e.g. `user/guide/img/`) containing a `naming-convention.README`.
+If you add a new subfolder, add an `img` subfolder and copy a `naming-convention.README` from another existing `img` subfolder.
 ![Uploading Images 1](img/dev-docs-upload-img-1.png)

-To then upload an image, right-click on the relative `img` subdirectory and select `upload` from the menu that appears.
+To then upload an image, right-click on the relative `img` subfolder and select `upload` from the menu that appears.
 ![Uploading Images 2](img/dev-docs-upload-img-2.png)

 Select an image from your computer, using the file explore that opens, and then 1️⃣ click on the `Open` Button (The attached screenshot is from a Linux machine however, the button also says open on Windows).